“My children had already left by six o’clock, and Mazón was having lunch at six o’clock.”

 4 min

-Madrid / BarcelonaRosa María Álvarez Gil lost her father during the DANA floods.
-From Congress, she recounted the last phone call she had with him before he drowned.
-This took place within the framework of the DANA investigation committee, which began this Tuesday with the appearance of representatives of victims of last year's torrential rains. Álvarez once again criticized the handling of the situation by the Valencian government, presided over by Carlos Mazón, just the day after the Popular Party leader submitted his resignation.
-"Yesterday Mazón submitted his resignation, but my father's death pains me today just as much as it did yesterday," Álvarez stated.
-However, she did acknowledge that the Valencian president's resignation represents "moral relief and a social victory," but called for "prison" for the head of the regional government: "Mazón in prison.
+Madrid / BarcelonaRosa María Álvarez Gil lost her father during the devastating floods caused by the DANA storm.
+Speaking from Congress, she recounted the last phone call she had with him before he drowned.
+This occurred within the framework of the DANA investigation committee, which began this Tuesday with the appearance of representatives of victims of the torrential rains. Álvarez once again criticized Carlos Mazón's handling of the situation, the day after his resignation: "My father's death pains me today just as it did yesterday."
+However, she did acknowledge that his resignation represents "moral relief and a social victory," but called for the imprisonment of the head of the Valencian government: "Mazón in prison.
 We are closer."

-After Álvarez's appearance, the next to speak was Carmina Gil, vice president of the Association, who lost her mother-in-law on that fateful day.
-The organization's number two also didn't mince words when criticizing Mazón's administration.
-"The victims were abandoned to their fate while the institutions that should have protected them looked the other way," she declared.
-"The planning failed, the coordination failed, the response failed, and above all, the responsibility of a regional government failed, whose delayed and disorganized action cost suffering and 229 lives," she denounced.
-Gil has refuted Mazón, who initially spoke of a "meteorological revolution" and, during his resignation, of an "unimaginable tsunami," reminding everyone that the meteorological services had already issued warnings, but the emergency services were activated too late: "The institution took crucial hours to send an official alert, clear instructions on how to protect oneself, and no logistical support, neither in time nor in the proper manner.
-The DANA storm was a natural phenomenon, but the social and human catastrophe it unleashed was a consequence of improvisation and political inaction."
-Gil, who explained that his mother-in-law lived in a house managed by the Generalitat as a day center, pointed out that elderly people living in publicly owned apartments should have been notified by a general alert, by a specific protocol, and by the telecare service.
+Carmina Gil, vice president of the association, who lost her mother-in-law on that fateful day, also appeared.
+She, too, did not mince words regarding Mazón: "The victims were abandoned to their fate while the institutions that should have protected them looked the other way."
+"The planning, the coordination, the response failed, and above all, the responsibility of a regional government, whose late and disorganized action cost suffering and 229 lives," she denounced.
+Gil refuted Mazón's claims of a "meteorological revolution" and an "unimaginable tsunami," reminding everyone that meteorological services had already issued warnings, but emergency services were slow to respond: "The institution took crucial hours to issue an official alert, and when it arrived, it was late, lacking information and logistical support.
+The DANA (isolated high-level depression) was a natural phenomenon, but the catastrophe it unleashed was a consequence of improvisation and political inaction."
+Gil, who explained that her mother-in-law lived in a home managed by the Generalitat (Catalan government) as a day center, pointed out that these elderly people should have been notified through various channels.
 "This structural negligence is institutional abandonment," she asserted before demanding "memory and justice" and that regional leaders assume "responsibility."
 "These vulnerable people died alone, trapped, and in the most terrible way," she said, visibly moved.

-Gil reiterated her criticism that the Generalitat (Valencian regional government) has never responded to their requests and made it clear that they cannot find closure because the very officials who managed the natural disaster remain in power.
-She pointed to the Vice President and Minister of Social Services, Susana Camarero, who is responsible for the telecare service and remains in the government.
-Regarding Mazón's resignation, she emphasized that it was due to public outcry: "He didn't resign, his party leader didn't force him out; we, the people who elected him, the same people who now reject him for being a liar, incompetent, and a bad person, forced him out."
-In this regard, she criticized the People's Party (PP) for keeping him in power until now, as well as their partners in Vox.
+Gil has made it clear that they cannot find closure because the very officials who managed the natural disaster remain in positions of power, such as the Vice President and Minister of Social Services, Susana Camarero.
+Regarding Mazón's resignation, he emphasized that it was due to public outcry: "He didn't resign, nor did his party leader force him out; we, the people who elected him, forced him out, the same people who now repudiate him for being a liar, incompetent, and a bad person."
+In this sense, he criticized the PP for keeping him in power until now, as well as their partners in Vox.

-Ernesto Martínez, who lost his sister Elvira and his niece Elisabeth, one of the two people who are still missing, has also lashed out at Mazón's administration: "That day, 229 people didn't have to die if things had been done properly, ...
-"It's activated on time and properly, it works," he said.
-In fact, he recalled that it was activated six years ago, and it worked: "The protocols work, what doesn't work are the people, and here what failed was the person," he pointed out.
-"I care very little about where he was.
-What I do know is where he wasn't, and that's at the forefront of an emergency, and the first and only person responsible for these matters is the president of each region," he added, criticizing Mazón for trying to shirk responsibility.
+Ernesto Martínez, who also lost a sister, Elvira, and a niece, Elisabeth, one of the two people still missing, has spoken out against Mazón's administration with firsthand knowledge: "That day, 229 people didn't have to die if the protocols had been activated on time and properly, if they had worked," he said.
+In fact, he recalled that they were activated six years ago, and they worked: "The protocols work, what doesn't work are the people, and here what failed was the person," he pointed out.
+"I care very little about where I was anymore."
+What I do know is where he didn't go, and he's in charge of an emergency, and the only one responsible for these matters is the president," he added, criticizing Mazón for trying to shirk responsibility.
 "This must end up in court, and the murderer in prison," he asserted.

 Sánchez will not appear before the Valencian Parliament committee